- The process of simultaneously laying employees off and making new hires needs to be navigated cautiously.

 Whether or not to rehire laid-off employees is mostly a matter of the employer’s judgment.
 If it’s been less than six months from when you laid off an employee to when you need someone in the position again, it is good practice to rehire the same employee.
 If the laid-off worker was a good employee overall and had a positive experience with your company, there should be no reason not to rehire them if you need that role in your company again.

 You can hire back laid-off employees if you need them again.
 However, you should never use layoffs as a cover for terminating problematic employees.

 How to communicate reasons for layoffs and/or simultaneous hiring

-There are specific avenues you should take when communicating with the employees you are laying off as well as the rest of the company.
-Impact Group nicely outlines the three parts of successful communication for managing layoffs:
+There are specific avenues you should take when communicating with the employees you are laying off, as well as when informing the rest of the company.

 Communication for exiting employees